Here is the Real Cost of Applying to College

 7. High school transcripts.

 Many high schools charge to send transcripts to colleges, a small but additional cost.
+For students who have had dual enrollment, double this fee.

 8. Application or essay help.

-This is the final step before making a college decision (though some students who have already decided may choose to go as well) and the costs of these trips can include travel, meals and overnight stays.
-In some cases, colleges cover some of these costs, but for others it is up to students to shoulder this financial burden.
+This is the final step before making a college decision (though some students who have already decided may choose to go as well), and the costs of these trips can include travel, meals, and overnight stays.
+In some cases, colleges cover some of these costs, but for others, it is up to students to shoulder this financial burden.

 10. Student orientation.